 Display messages Possible causes/consequences and ► Solutions S ₩ The fan motor is faulty.
 Check the coolant temperature gage in the instrument cluster.
 If the coolant temperature is below the maximum value specified below, you can continue driving to the nearest qualified specialist workshop.
-Avoid heavy loads on the engine, e.g. driving in mountainous terrain, and stop-and-go traffic.
-Under normal operating conditions and with the specified coolant level, the gage may rise to 248 °F (120 °C).
+Avoid heavy loads on the engine, e.g. driving in mountainous terrain, and stop-start traffic.
+Under normal operating conditions and with the specified coolant level, the specified coolant level, the specified coolant level.
 On-board computer and displays Check Coolant Level See Oper.
 Manual The coolant level is too low.
 Avoid making long journeys with too little coolant in the engine cooling system.
 The engine will otherwise be damaged.
-Add coolant, making sure to observe the warning notes (> page 245).
+Add coolant, making sure to observe the warning notes (> page 253).
 Have the engine cooling system checked at a qualified specialist workshop if the coolant needs to be refilled more often than usual.
-On-board co Check Engine Oil At Next Refueling An additional warning tone sounds.
-The engine oil level has dropped to the minimum level.
-Check the oil level at the latest when next refueling (▷ page 243).
-If necessary, add engine oil (▷ page 244).
+On-board co Check Engine Oil At Next Refueling Check the oil level at the latest when next refueling (▷ page 252).
+If necessary, add engine oil (▷ page 253).
+To confirm the oil check: press OK.
 Have the engine checked at a qualified specialist workshop if you need to add engine oil more often than usual.
 Avoid long journeys with too little engine oil.
 The engine will otherwise be damaged.
 Manually Check Oil Level Reminder to check the oil level.
-Check the oil level at the latest when next refueling (▷ page 243).
-If necessary, add engine oil (▷ page 244).
+Check the oil level at the latest when next refueling (▷ page 252).
+If necessary, add engine oil (▷ page 253).
 Avoid long journeys with too little engine oil.
 The engine will otherwise be damaged.
 Eng.
 Oil Level Low: Stop Vehicle Turn Engine Off The oil level is too low.
 There is a risk of engine damage.
 Stop the vehicle immediately, paying attention to road and traffic conditions, and switch off the engine.
 Secure the vehicle to prevent it from rolling away (▷ page 133).
-Check the oil level (▷ page 243).
-If necessary, add engine oil (▷ page 244).
-Fuel Level Low The fuel level has dropped to the reserve range.
-Refuel at the nearest gas station.
-There is very little fuel in the fuel tank.
-Refuel at the nearest gas station without fail.
+Check the oil level (▷ page 252).
+If necessary, add engine oil (▷ page 253).
+Fuel Level Low The fuel level has dropped to the reserve range. ▶ Refuel at the nearest gas station.
+There is very little fuel in the fuel tank.▶ Refuel at the nearest gas station without fail.

 Driving systems Display messages Possible causes/consequences and Solutions 120 km/h!
 Only for certain countries: the maximum speed has been exceeded.
 Maximum Speed Excee-Drive more slowly. ded 555 ATTENTION ASSIST has failed.
 Visit a qualified specialist workshop.
 Attention Assist Inoperative Attention Assist: Based on certain criteria, ATTENTION ASSIST has detected fatigue or Take a Break! a lack of concentration on the part of the driver.
 An additional warning tone sounds. ▶ If necessary, take a break.
 During long journeys, take regular breaks in good time so that you get enough rest.
 Park Assist Canceled Additionally, a warning tone sounds.
 The active parking assistance has been canceled and Active Parking Assist has ended automatically.
 For example, you have touched the steering wheel or driven too fast.
 Steer and brake vourself. ▶ Repeat the parking procedure if necessary.
-Observe the deactivation conditions as you do so (\triangleright page 159).
-Park Assist Inoper-PARKTRONIC is malfunctioning or faulty. ative ► Follow the instructions and helpful hints in the "Problems with PARKTRONIC" section (\triangleright page 155). ▶ If the display message continues to be shown, consult a qualified specialist workshop.
+Observe the deactivation conditions as you do so (\triangleright page 158).
+Park Assist Inoper-PARKTRONIC is malfunctioning or faulty. ative ► Follow the instructions and helpful hints in the "Problems with PARKTRONIC" section (\triangleright page 154). ▶ If the display message continues to be shown, consult a qualified specialist workshop.
 Active Parking Assist is unavailable or faulty. ▶ Switch off the ignition. ▶ Start the engine again. ▶ If the display message continues to be shown or symbol P is not shown in the display, consult a qualified specialist workshop.
 Collision Preven-COLLISION PREVENTION ASSIST PLUS is not available due to a maltion Assist Inoperfunction. ative ► Visit a qualified specialist workshop.